-Senators to Facebook, Google, And Twitter: Where Are Your CEOs?
+Senators To Facebook, Google, And Twitter: Where Are Your CEOs?

 Facebook’s Colin Stretch told Manchin that his company “would work with the committee” on potential legislation, but didn’t commit to anything more specific.
 However, regarding recently proposed legislation that would require tech companies to disclose more information about their paid political ads, Edgett said Twitter is “supportive”, though it has “some fine-tuning we’d love to talk about.”

-For the third time in two days, Senators expressed dissatisfaction not only with many of the answers from the tech companies—Sen. Feinstein, who was present at both hearings, said their responses were too “vague,” and called them a “profound disappointment”—but also by who was delivering the answer.
-Without the leaders of these companies present—Twitter CEO Jack Dorsey, Alphabet CEO Larry Page (or Google CEO Sundar Pichai), and Facebook CEO Mark Zuckerberg—there’s a sense that these tech giants can’t fully be held accountable for their mistakes before, during, and after the 2016 presidential election.
+For the third time in two days, lawmakers expressed dissatisfaction not only with many of the answers from the tech companies–Sen. Feinstein, who was present at both Senate hearings, said their responses were too “vague,” and called them a “profound disappointment”–but also by who was delivering the answer.
+Without the leaders of these companies present–Twitter CEO Jack Dorsey; Alphabet CEO Larry Page (or Google CEO Sundar Pichai); and Facebook CEO Mark Zuckerberg–there’s a sense that these tech giants can’t fully be held accountable for their mistakes before, during, and after the 2016 presidential election.

-Said Sen. King to the tech company lawyers present, “[I’m] Disappointed you’re here and not your CEOs.”
+Said Sen. King to the tech company lawyers present, “[I’m] disappointed you’re here and not your CEOs.”

 He wasn’t alone.
 Later in the hearing, Sen. Manchin echoed that view, arguing that he “wish[ed] your CEOs would be here” to testify.
 “They need to answer for this.”